eric-gengzhou/BAJI_2022/methodology.md

 7. **Adding in bond information**, requests 15 - 23 surround the bond information for these proceedings.
 One key aspect of this is how we calculated the bond amount for immigrant cases with multiple proceedings and hearings, please refer to the [R code](https://github.com/eric-gengzhou/BAJI_2022/blob/main/EOIR_request.R) line 156 - 195 for more information.

 8. **Time in detention**, for the last request, we will calculate the time under detention for all the immigrant cases, which will require aggregating the detention period (calculated between the `detention date` and `release date`) for each proceedings that resulted in detention.
 Please refer to the [R code](https://github.com/eric-gengzhou/BAJI_2022/blob/main/EOIR_request.R) line 130 - 153 for more information.

+9. **Check output**, at last the [R code](https://github.com/eric-gengzhou/BAJI_2022/blob/main/EOIR_request.R) will produce a csv output containing all the requests by each year between 2015 and 2021.
+Most of the numbers should vary by year -- please check to make sure the numbers make sense.
+Also the year here simply identifies the first time an immigrant had a scheduled hearing, after which the interaction between the immigrants and DOJ would not cease.